 What should I expect during an abdominoplasty procedure?

-The procedure takes approximately two to three hours and can be performed with general anesthesia or local anesthesia with a sedative.
+The procedure takes approximately two to three hours and can be performed with general anesthesia or local anesthesia.
 Your surgeon will make two incisions: one from hipbone to hipbone close to the pubic area, and one around the navel.
 Skin is separated from the abdominal muscles, which are then pulled together and stitched into place for a firmer abdomen and narrower waist.
 The skin flap is stretched down and over the newly tightened muscles, excess skin is removed, and the navel is reattached.
 Finally, the incisions will be stitched, dressings will be applied, and a temporary tube may be inserted to drain excess fluid from the surgical site.

 What should I expect during my abdominoplasty recovery?

 Recovery time ranges from two weeks to a few months, but with a balanced diet and regular exercise results are long-lasting.
 Abdominoplasty will likely leave a permanent, but inconspicuous scar, stretching between the hips, although it should be low enough for even a bikini to conceal it.
 Patients who have had previous abdominal surgery should know that their old scars could be raised, stretched or generally more noticeable after the procedure.
 Other, rare post-operative complications include infection, blood clots, and poor healing, which may require further surgery.